 To make running easy, you’ll need to use mostly belly breathing, drawing in and expelling air efficiently with the diaphragm, instead of just using the chest.
 You’ll also need to match your breathing in time with your steps, using either two steps breathing in, two steps breathing out, or three in, three out.
 Which one you use on any run depends on whether you are trying to trying to get the most efficient air flow or just keep yourself running super slow/easy.

 And remember what I said about getting good habits from the start?
-As you get fitter over time, you’ll want to get faster and the only ways to get faster are by having longer strides and taking more steps per minute.
+As you get fitter over time, you’ll want to get faster and the only ways to get faster are by having longer strides (from being more powerful and fitter) and taking more steps per minute.
 You can consciously take more steps per minute, but you can’t just decide to take longer strides – you’ll hurt yourself.
-So when learning how to start running, let’s get into the habit of the high cadence straight away so that you are all set to progress later on.
+So when learning how to start running, let’s get into the habit of the good form straight away so that you are all set to progress later on.

-There are other aspects of running form that we go into more detail on in our course, but breathing and cadence are the most important ones.
+There are other aspects of running form that we go into more detail on in our course.

 Run / Walk Schedule